foleeyy99/msc-thesis-code/blast/README.md

 ## BLASTP Command

 The search was performed in query vs subject mode.
 This directly compares the PITG_01069 protein FASTA file against the Matson et al. predicted protein FASTA file.
+The following code is availble in the blast repository branch as "run_pitg01069_vs_matson_plastp.sh"

 blastp \
 -query PITG_01069.txt \